proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 mouse.

 The number of those affected is in the single-digit percentage range.
-This looks relatively low at first, but accounts to a large number of unhappy users which can't use your product.
+This looks relatively low at first, but would account to a large number of unhappy users, which can't use our products.
 So good ARIA support is a must have for us (Note: Your eyes don't get better as you get older).

 We tired to make all widget fully accessible by following the [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg).